Process automation

 Indispensable: professional process automation software and tools

-- Technology: the technological environment in which the processes take place (IT infrastructure, compatibility, etc.)
+• Technology: the technological environment in which the processes take place (IT infrastructure, compatibility, etc.)

 Define workflows to be automated

-The results of process mining form the basis for the next step in the automation of business processes: defining the workflows to be automated.
-These should first be standardized and simplified company-wide, insofar as this is possible.
-In addition, companies should define clear objectives for specific process automation, weigh up the costs and benefits and consider other company-specific requirements before embarking on process automation.
+The results from the process mining inform the next step for automating business processes: defining the workflows to be automated.
+As much as possible, these should first be standardised and simplified company-wide.
+Companies should also define clear objectives for specific process automation, weigh up the costs and benefits and consider broader company-specific requirements before embarking on process automation.

-Modeling and automation of processes
+Modelling and automation of processes

-Workflow monitoring and continuous process optimization
+Workflow monitoring and continuous process optimisation

 When is it worth automating processes?